 1.6 Instructional Methods

-Tests (chapter tests and skills tests) happen on most days.
+Chapter Tests happen on many class days.
 They are typically short.
 Tests are an instructional method that brings you, the student, face to face with information you should know and challenges you should be able to solve.